 There is confusion over the true meaning of attaining operational excellence in the energy industry.
-A quick look at the top five energy companies’ web sites reveals significant inconsistencies in the definition.
+A quick look at the top five energy companies’ websites reveals significant inconsistencies in the definition.

-Trenegy defines operational excellence as: Aligning critical business processes, systems and organizational capabilities to focus the company on its core mission and outpace the competition.
+Trenegy defines operational excellence as aligning critical business processes, systems, and organizational capabilities to focus the company on its core mission and outpace the competition.

-Attaining operational excellence is important to energy companies given the current economic outlook.
-A correctly implemented operational excellence program will allow a company to efficiently and effectively serve and retain customers with the desired margins.
+Attaining operational excellence is important for energy companies.
+A correctly implemented program will allow a company to efficiently and effectively serve and retain customers with the desired margins.
 In other words, continuously improving what makes an energy company money until the organization is considered consistently the best.

 Energy companies can focus on continuous improvement in the following areas to achieve operational excellence:

-While it sounds easy to focus on safety, reliability, major project execution and efficiency, creating a successful operational excellence program is a bit like building a house.
-Starting with safety as the foundation and ending with efficiency as the roof.
+While it sounds easy to focus on these things, creating a successful operational excellence program is like building a house.
+Start with safety as the foundation and end with efficiency as the roof.
 In the end, the house becomes an operational excellence management system which should keep a company safe and out of the storms of financial pain.

 Trenegy helps organizations manage any element of the operational excellence spectrum using a proprietary methodology.
 Contact us at email@example.com for more information.